drfoxvet/drfoxvet-net/site/content/post/dr-foxs-good-dog-cookie-recipe.md

 ½ cup good quality canned dog food or fresh ground meat;\
 or 2 eggs, or ½ cup peanut butter, or shredded white cheese, or sardines in oil\
 1 tablespoon powdered calcium or multi-mineral supplement, or 4 Tums.\
-1 tablespoon Brewer’s yeast\
+1 tablespoon Brewer’s nutritional yeast/Bragg's Nutritional yeast Flakes

-1 tablespoon powdered kelp or other seaweed\
+1 tablespoon powdered kelp or other seaweed

-¼ teaspoon salt\
+¼ teaspoon salt

 Mix all ingredients, slowly adding rice milk or pure water and knead well to make a  stiff dough.
 (Don’t drown the Miller!).
 Roll out to ¼ inch cookie-thickness on flour-dusted baking tin and incise into bite-sized, one-inch squares.
 Cook at 375 degrees for 25-35 min. until crisp.
 Store in an air-tight container.